nmshd/documentation/_docs_explore/50-app.md

 ## App Runtime

-The enmeshed business logic for the app is extending the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}) with app-specific implementations, like multi-profile support, local data handling or automations.
+The enmeshed business logic for the App is extending the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}) with app-specific implementations, like multi-profile support, local data handling or automations.
 You can think of the App Runtime as a more user-interface-friendly way of the enmeshed Runtime.